Dhurgesh-mj/LFI-SCANNER/README.md

 ## ⚠️ Disclaimer

 Please note that this tool should be used ethically and responsibly.
 Do not use this tool on sites for which you do not have explicit permission to test security.
-The creator and contributors of LFIHunt are not responsible for any misuse or damage caused by this program.
+The creator and contributors of LFI-SCANNER are not responsible for any misuse or damage caused by this program.
 Always respect the laws and regulations concerning penetration testing.